Online thrush test referral · Australia-wide testing

 Yes — the male equivalent is candidal balanitis (inflammation of the head of the penis), with symptoms including redness, itching, white patches, and a yeasty smell.
 It is less common than female thrush.
 Risk factors include diabetes and being uncircumcised.
 Diagnosis is usually clinical and treatment is with topical antifungal cream applied to the affected area, sometimes with a single dose of oral antifungal.
 The Specialist GP can arrange testing if the picture is atypical.

 Yes — thrush is more common during pregnancy because of hormonal changes.
 Testing is appropriate when symptoms are present and treatment is being considered.
-Treatment in pregnancy uses pregnancy-compatible topical antifungals only — oral antifungal medication is generally avoided during pregnancy.
+Treatment in pregnancy uses pregnancy-compatible topical antifungals only — oral antifungal treatment is generally avoided during pregnancy.
 The Specialist GP coordinates with your maternity team.

 Several conditions can mimic thrush: bacterial vaginosis (more discharge and fishy odour, less itching), trichomoniasis (frothy discharge, fishy odour), atrophic vaginitis in postmenopausal women (dryness, irritation), allergic or irritant contact reactions (to soap, hygiene products, condoms, lubricants), and herpes simplex (painful ulcers, recurrent attacks).
 Testing can distinguish these.
 The Specialist GP can also discuss the clinical features that point to one cause or another.